Online Metal Glossary

 Conduit having dimensions of ANSI Schedule 40 pipe in standardized length with threaded ends.

-see "Telescoping."
+See "Telescoping."

 That portion of the outline of a transverse cross section of an extruded shape that is represented by a curved line or curved lines.

-see "Coating, Conversion."
+See "Coating, Conversion."

 curved like the outer surface of a sphere.
 See also "Concavity"